tanguychenier/tanguychenier/README.md

 ## 🚀 Who Am I?

-A software engineer passionate about video games.
+A Freelance fullstack web and mobile developer, working 100% remotely and passionate about video games.

 ## 💡 What I Do